 1. In your life/work, what do you look like on your best day?
 How do you show up?

 On my best day, I have a lot of energy.
 I’ve had a good night’s sleep, and I’ve gone on a run outside.

-I am a massive extrovert who gets energy from others.
-I live alone, so COVID has been particularly challenging on that front.
-When my energy gets low, I go for a short walk outside or call a friend for a quick chat.
+I am a massive extrovert who gets energy from others, so COVID has been particularly challenging on that front.
+When my energy gets low, I go for a short walk outside or bug David.

 I love when I get that feeling that my brain is buzzing on all cylinders.
 My dream day is a mix of helping people be more creative and productive, and, in turn, finding that productivity and creativity for myself.

 I am always game to brainstorm a new idea and love unstructured time to discuss those important/non-urgent projects.
 My favorite way to think through something is to talk it out.
 I love being active and do some of my best thinking and conversations when walking, hiking, running, etc. I love people who want to debate many sides of a topic to get closer to the right answer.